-Answer: Because there’s more to it than pedalling!
+Answer: Because there’s more to it than pedalling & staying upright!
 Bicycle users are ‘vulnerable road users’.
-This simply means that, although cycling by itself is a very safe means of transport, we are vulnerable to injury from other road users.
+This simply means that, although cycling by itself is a very safe means of transport, if we ride on the road in mixed traffic then we are vulnerable to injury from motor vehicles.
 It happens rarely, but it does happen!
 If you feel fine about using on-road bike lanes and cycling in motor traffic we offer a few safety tips:

 - ensure you are visible – bright lights (day and night) & light coloured clothing